imonlinux/linux-voice-assistant/README.md

 - A full suite of select and light entities to customize the effect, color, and brightness for each voice assistant state (Idle, Listening, Thinking, Responding, Error).

 - A number entity to configure the number of LEDs in the strip, allowing for use with custom hardware.

+- A number entity to configure the duration of the alarm in seconds.
+A setting of 0 leaves the alarm in (until stopped) mode.

 - All settings are persistent, retained by the MQTT broker and re-applied whenever the application restarts.